KennyKgr/Devops-Bootcamp/Project10/Devproject10.md

 - To simulate and test the Alert manager accessible on my public ip **http://44.230.159.109:9093**

-- with my alert rules already backed in my configuration **alertrules.yaml** which are inactive as it shows.
+- Shows my alert rules already backed in my configuration **alertrules.yaml** which are inactive as seen.

 ![alert](/Project10/img/33_Alerts%20open.png)